PuruVJ/puruvjdev2/src/blog/deep-dive-into-preact-source-code.md

 ---
-title: Zen of Preact source code
+title: The Zen of Preact' source code
 description: Dive into Preact's source code and explore its simplicity
 date: 1 May, 2021
 cover_image: media/deep-dive-preact-source--cover.jpg